VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: Conclusion

 \section{Conclusion}

-In this paper, we formalize the video-text duet interaction format, which addresses the shortcomings of existing interaction formats in terms of time-sensitive task performance, more application scenarios and in-time information retrieval for long videos.
-We collect \datasetname, a dataset for training models to follow the video-text duet interaction format.
-Based on \datasetname we train \modelname, a model with significant improvements on various time-sensitive tasks, and is able to generate responses in real time.
-We believe such improvements can be a substantial step towards building powerful and useful video comprehension systems.
+In this paper, we first formalize the video-text duet interaction format.
+We collect \datasetname for training models to follow the video-text duet interaction format.
+Based on \datasetname we train \modelname, a model with significant improvements on various time-sensitive tasks and is able to automatically decide when to response in a real-time manner.
+We believe such improvements can be a substantial step towards building powerful and useful video comprehension applications.